habek777/Smart-cat--GitHub-integration/README.md

 # Smart-cat--GitHub-integration
-automatically flow of xmls to smart cat
+automatically integration of xmls to smart cat